Center for Teaching and Learning

 - Presenters are from the Technology Teaching Fellows Institute

-- Pre-registration required.
-Register now.
+- Pre-registration encouraged.
+Register HERE.

 Funded by the Office of the Provost, the Technology Teaching Institute received support from the Center for Teaching and Learning and UW-IT Academic Services so that Fellows could re-invent courses and collaborate across disciplines.

 This event is sponsored by: Office of the Provost, the Center for Teaching and Learning, and UW-IT Academic Services.

 Presenter: Payman Arabashi, Associate Professor, Electrical Engineering